 In this article, we will show you how to create a New Report in SSRS Report Builder without using Wizard.
-Or we can say, steps involved in creating New Table, or Matrix report using SSRS Report Builder.
+Or we can say the steps involved in creating New Table or Matrix report using Report Builder.

-For this SSRS report builder table report, we are going to use the Shared Data Source and the Shared Dataset that we created in our Early reports.
+For this Create a New Table in SSRS Report Builder demo, we will use the Shared Data Source and the Shared Dataset we created in our Early examples.

-To create a New Report in SSRS report builder, we have to open the report builder.
-To do this, Please open your report manager and click on the Report Builder button as shown in below screenshot
+To create a New Report in the SSRS, we have to open the report builder.
+To do this, Please open your report manager and click the Report Builder button, as shown in the screenshot below.

 Create New Report in SSRS Report Builder

-In this example, we want to create a new report in SSRS without using Report Builder Wizard so Please select the New Report tab, and then select the Blank Report option as we shown below
+In this example, we want to create a new report in SSRS without using Report Builder Wizard so Please select the New Report tab and then select the Blank Report option as shown below.

 To create a data source, Right-click on the Data Sources folder present in the Report Data pane and select the Add Data Source option from the context menu

-Once you click on that option, the SSRS report builder will open the Data Source Properties window to configure the Data Source.
-In this example, we are selecting the Shared data Source that we created earlier.
+Once you click on that option, the report builder will open the Data Source Properties window to configure the Data Source.
+In this example, we are selecting the Shared Data Source that we created earlier.

 Please refer to Create Shared Data Source in Report Manager to understand the steps involved in creating Data Source.

-For this SSRS Report builder demo, we are selecting the first option.
-I suggest you refer to the Create a New dataset in Report Builder article to understand the steps involved in creating the shared dataset.
+For this Create New Report in SSRS Report Builder demo, we are selecting the first option.
+I suggest you refer to the Create a New Dataset article to understand the steps involved in creating the shared dataset.

 Let me check the fields that the Dataset is returning.

-Within the SSRS Report Builder, please select the Insert Tab to insert the table in to report designer.
+Within the SSRS Report Builder, please select the Insert Tab to create or insert the table into the designer.

 Please click on the down arrow below the table button, and select the Insert table option to add the Table to the report region.